How the Film Look Really Works: A Colorist's Guide to Film Emulation

 The orange mask

 Hold a developed color negative up and it's orange.
-That cast is deliberate: an integral orange mask built from colored couplers that corrects unwanted dye absorptions and improves color reproduction once the negative is printed.
-It's a built-in color-correction layer, and it's one of the reasons a properly emulated negative-to-print chain produces color you can't quite reach by pushing a digital image around.
+That cast is deliberate.
+Film's cyan and magenta dyes aren't perfectly pure: each one absorbs a little of the colors it shouldn't, which would muddy the final image.
+The orange mask is a built-in correction layer that cancels exactly those errors, so color reproduces cleanly once the negative is printed.
+It's one of the reasons a properly emulated negative-to-print chain produces color you can't quite reach by pushing a digital image around.

 The negative is also where two things people treat as afterthoughts are actually born: the grain is the developed structure of this emulsion, and halation is light scattering inside it at the moment of capture.
-Both are properties of the negative, not effects added at the end, which is the whole reason they have to be modeled at the negative stage to behave correctly.
+Both are properties of the negative, baked into the moment of capture, which is the whole reason they have to be modeled at the negative stage to behave correctly.
 We come back to each below.

-This is the stage Film/Emulsion profiles first.
-The negative's measured response, its curve and its color, is captured from real film rather than approximated, so the foundation under everything else is the genuine behavior of the stock.
+This is the stage Film/Emulsion profiles first, and it works from the real film itself.
+We shoot the stock and measure how the negative responds to light across its dynamic range, a full 10-plus stops of latitude, so its color and the exact shape of its curve come from the film itself.
+We measure how the real stock behaves and build from that.
+Get that measurement right and everything downstream, the print, the halation, the grain, has the genuine behavior of the stock to build on.
 The negative module spans the modern Kodak Vision3 family (50D, 200T, 250D, 500T) through classics like Vision2, Ektachrome and Fuji Eterna, the black-and-white Double-X, and a few rare photographic stocks, each profiled from real film.

 The print: where the look is decided